jbhuffman/thinking-infrastructure/templates/output-templates.md

 Body: Unclear ownership, vague contracts, and assumptions that never get revisited.
 The fix is rarely exotic.
 Close: If this is a problem you are navigating, happy to talk.

+Brand Signature:
+- Always include the company slogan as the final line
+- Visually separated from the post body
+- Styled with light “bling” but not salesy
+- Never framed as a CTA

+Format:
+✨ Smart logic for modern platforms ✨

 ---

 ## Resume Bullet Template